Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

                     });

                 // unsubscribe when this component is destroyed
-                // This is a feature of ComponentLifecycleEventEmitter this.onDestroyEvent.subscribe(() => sup.unsubscribe());
+                // This is a feature of NgLifeCycleEvents this.onDestroyEvent.subscribe(() => sup.unsubscribe());

             }